Namibian Air Force: Zimbabwe

 During the 2014 floods at Tokwe-Murkosi in Masvingo, Zimbabwe, the air force deployed a flight consisting of one Harbin Z-9 and two Alouettes to assist with the evacuation of the affected people.
 The mission lasted seven days in which 600 residents were airlifted, as well as 56 tons of goods.

 Exercise Blue Kavango

-The air force deployed a composite flight consisting of a Y-12 transport aircraft and Z-9 light utility helicopters to the SADC air forces exercise Blue Kavango held in Botswana.
+The air force deployed a composite flight consisting of a Y-12 transport aircraft and aZ-9 light utility helicopters to the SADC air forces exercise Blue Kavango held in Botswana.

+Exercise Blue Lugwasho

+The Air Force deployed a pair of K-8 Fighter Trainers to Exercise Blue Lugwasho held in Zambia in September 2025.